Non-payment by power sector exposes PSO to liquidity crunch

 -

-Non-payment by power sector exposes PSO to liquidity crunchJanuary 09, 2017Print : Lahore
+Non-payment by power sector exposes PSO to liquidity crunchJanuary 09, 2017Print : National

 The top management of the oil marketing company in a letter to the Finance Ministry, of which a copy is available with The News, has sensitised the government that the entity is facing severe liquidity crunch and has utilised all its borrowing lines to the maximum and is unable to get more credit lines to ensure continuation of its operations.